andrew-pelykh/getAutism/README.md

 # React-redux app backed by rails json api

-Social network that using react and redux for frontend and rails for backend.
+Social network that using react and redux for frontend, and rails for backend.

-Here demo on heroku: https://rails-redux-app.herokuapp.com/#/
+Here is demo on heroku: https://rails-redux-app.herokuapp.com/#/

 ## Frontend
 React is used to build SPA UI with redux to control state tree.
 Webpack packs all frontend into bundle.js in public/js directory.
 Also I using Material-ui to dezign UI.

+PC and mobile version have some differences in dezign.
+If you use Chrome you can check it in your browser.

+I use enzyme, chai and mocha to test react components and redux.
+To test redux thunks i use nock to mock requests.

 ## Backend
-Rails server will give html file if you don\`t have it.
+Rails server will give html file, if you don\`t have it.
 It will upload bundle.js with all frontend.
 After that it\`s gonna work like JSON api server to work with flow of data.

 ## Deploing
-Firstly run ```bundle install``` in root directory to upload gems.
+Firstly, run ```bundle install``` in root directory to upload gems.

 This app uses postgresql.
 Make sure you have configurated your
 ```database.yml``` file to work with it.